2023 World Series: Texas Rangers

-During the regular season, the Texas Rangers were led by an AL-best offense in runs scored and were tied with the Minnesota Twins in home runs.
-The Rangers led the AL at the All-Star Game with six players in Adolis García, Jonah Heim, Josh Jung, Corey Seager, Marcus Semien, and Nathan Eovaldi.
-Mid-season injuries to staff-aces Jacob deGrom and Eovaldi and subpar performance in the bullpen led the Rangers to acquire closer Aroldis Chapman, middle reliever Chris Stratton, and starting pitchers Jordan Montgomery and Max Scherzer.
+From 2017–2022, the Rangers did not post a winning record.
+To change their fortunes, the Rangers spent heavily in the off-season on a pitching staff that ranked near the bottom of the league in 2022, by signing Jacob deGrom to a five-year, $185 million deal, bringing back Martin Pérez on a qualifying offer and signing Andrew Heaney to a two-year contract.
+During the regular season, the Texas Rangers got off to a historic start in their first 40 games, outscoring their opponents, 254–157, while going 25–15.
+Mid-season injuries to staff-aces Jacob deGrom and Nathan Eovaldi and subpar performance in the bullpen led the Rangers to acquire closer Aroldis Chapman, middle reliever Chris Stratton, and starting pitchers Jordan Montgomery and Max Scherzer.
 Despite leading the AL West for most of the season, poor play late in the year saw the team finish second in the division behind the Houston Astros; the teams had identical win-loss records, but Houston owned a better head-to-head record.
+They were led by an AL-best offense in runs scored and were tied with the Minnesota Twins in home runs.
+The Rangers also led the AL at the All-Star Game with six players in Adolis García, Jonah Heim, Josh Jung, Corey Seager, Marcus Semien, and Eovaldi.

 The Rangers qualified for the postseason as the fifth seed wild card entrant in the American League just two years removed from a 102-loss season.
 In the Wild Card Series, they swept the fourth-seeded Tampa Bay Rays.
 In the Division Series, they swept the American League East division winner and top-seeded Baltimore Orioles.
 In the American League Championship Series, they defeated their division rival and defending World Series champion Houston Astros in seven games to win their third American League pennant in franchise history.
 The Rangers made it to the World Series for the first time since 2011, where they lost to the St. Louis Cardinals in seven games.
 The Rangers were heading in as the favorites to win the series for the first time all postseason while also seeking their first World Series title in franchise history, which would put an end to their World Series championship title drought of 62 seasons since their franchise began, the second-longest active championship drought in Major League Baseball behind the Cleveland Guardians, and the oldest active franchise without a World Series title.
-This also marked a return to the World Series for three-time World Champion Bruce Bochy, who was looking to tie Walter Alston and Joe Torre for fourth on the list of World Series victories for managers.
+This also marked a return to the World Series for three-time World Champion Bruce Bochy, who returned to managing this season after being let go by San Francisco in 2019.
+He was looking to tie Walter Alston and Joe Torre for fourth on the list of World Series victories for managers.

 Texas came into the season with 50–1 betting odds, which was tied for the seventh-longest odds to make a World Series since 1985.